Q1 2023 EPS Estimates for Euronet Worldwide, Inc. (NASDAQ:EEFT) Lowered by Northland Capmk

-Euronet Worldwide, Inc. (NASDAQ:EEFT – Get Rating) – Analysts at Northland Capmk dropped their Q1 2023 earnings estimates for Euronet Worldwide in a report released on Wednesday, February 8th.
-Northland Capmk analyst M. Grondahl now anticipates that the business services provider will post earnings of $0.70 per share for the quarter, down from their previous forecast of $0.82.
+Euronet Worldwide, Inc. (NASDAQ:EEFT – Get Rating) – Stock analysts at Northland Capmk dropped their Q1 2023 EPS estimates for Euronet Worldwide in a note issued to investors on Wednesday, February 8th.
+Northland Capmk analyst M. Grondahl now forecasts that the business services provider will earn $0.70 per share for the quarter, down from their prior estimate of $0.82.
 The consensus estimate for Euronet Worldwide’s current full-year earnings is $6.68 per share.
 Northland Capmk also issued estimates for Euronet Worldwide’s Q2 2023 earnings at $1.82 EPS, Q3 2023 earnings at $2.79 EPS, Q4 2023 earnings at $1.51 EPS and FY2023 earnings at $6.83 EPS.

 A number of other equities research analysts have also recently weighed in on the stock.
+Wolfe Research cut shares of Euronet Worldwide from a “peer perform” rating to an “underperform” rating and set a $98.00 price objective on the stock. in a report on Thursday, January 5th.
+UBS Group upped their price objective on shares of Euronet Worldwide from $131.00 to $135.00 and gave the stock a “buy” rating in a report on Thursday, February 9th.
 Stephens restated an “equal weight” rating and issued a $100.00 price objective on shares of Euronet Worldwide in a report on Wednesday, February 8th.
-UBS Group upped their price objective on shares of Euronet Worldwide from $131.00 to $135.00 and gave the stock a “buy” rating in a report on Thursday, February 9th.
-Citigroup cut shares of Euronet Worldwide from a “buy” rating to a “neutral” rating and set a $117.00 price objective on the stock. in a report on Monday, January 23rd.
-Needham & Company LLC upped their price objective on shares of Euronet Worldwide from $105.00 to $140.00 and gave the stock a “buy” rating in a report on Thursday, February 9th.
-Finally, Truist Financial upped their price objective on shares of Euronet Worldwide from $100.00 to $135.00 and gave the stock a “buy” rating in a report on Friday, January 20th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat, Euronet Worldwide currently has an average rating of “Hold” and a consensus price target of $119.38.
+Truist Financial upped their price objective on shares of Euronet Worldwide from $100.00 to $135.00 and gave the stock a “buy” rating in a report on Friday, January 20th.
+Finally, Needham & Company LLC upped their price objective on shares of Euronet Worldwide from $105.00 to $140.00 and gave the stock a “buy” rating in a report on Thursday, February 9th.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat, the company presently has a consensus rating of “Hold” and a consensus target price of $119.38.

 Euronet Worldwide Price Performance